fitinghof/AMQ-Translation/Readme.md

 # Translation Guidelines

-This text conatins general guidelines for the translations of AMQ to Swedish
+This text conatins general guidelines for the translations of AMQ to Swedish.

-Overall it was decided to try and make the translations as swedish as possible, avoiding "Swenglish" as far as possible, exeptions has still been made and should be described below.
+Overall, it was decided to try and make the translations as Swedish as possible, avoiding "Swenglish" as far as possible.
+Exceptions have still been made and should be described below.

 Note that this readme is also a work in progress.